Wood specific gravity for trees in Ankeniheny Zahamena forest corridor, Madagascar

-THIS DATASET HAS BEEN SUPERSEDED by Wood specific gravity for trees in Ankeniheny Zahamena forest corridor, Madagascar v2
+THIS DATASET HAS BEEN SUPERSEDED.
+The latest version is Wood specific gravity for trees in Ankeniheny Zahamena forest corridor, Madagascar v2

 Wood Specific Gravity (WSG) was calculated incorrectly - the resultant data is therefore incorrect

 Data were collected as part of a project funded under the Ecosystem Services for Poverty Alleviation (ESPA) programme.
 Work package 4, P4GES project